Minnesota Urban Physician Loan Forgiveness Guidelines

 Selected participants shall provide direct patient care hours/client–centered services.
 Hours cannot be fulfilled meeting with providers, process improvement, policy development, supervising, or administering programs.

-Participants must begin their service obligation under this program no later than March 31 following completion of their licensure or residency.
+Participants must begin their service obligation under this program no later than March 31 following selection.
 Participants must complete their residency program as originally stated in their application.